 King guided the Continentals to a second consecutive Summers Cup consolation bracket title at the 2010 CSA Team Championships.
 The team finished the season with 11 wins and was No. 21 in the final CSA rankings.
 The Continentals received the prestigious Sloane Award for team sportsmanship in 2008 and 2010.
 The award is voted on by the coaches and is presented to the team that best displayed the highest level of sportsmanship during the season.
 King is the first individual to receive the award as a player (as captain of the 1984 Williams College team) and as a coach.

-Hamilton won two out of three matches at the 2008 CSA Team Championships, and finished with its highest ranking under King at No. 19.
-He guided Hamilton to a career-best 13 victories in 2006-07.
-In 2008-09, John DeWitt '09 made the NESCAC all-conference team.
+The Continentals won two out of three matches at the 2008 CSA Team Championships and finished with its highest ranking under King at No. 19.
+He guided the team to a career-best 13 victories in 2006-07.
+John DeWitt '09 made the 2009 NESCAC all-conference team.

-King's Hamilton men's squash teams have won 111 matches.
+King's Hamilton men's squash teams have won 126 matches.
 The Continentals earned the 2002 Bill Barhite Award, which goes to the most improved team in the CSA.
-Hamilton finished 2001-02 with a 10-9 record after it went 2-16 the year before.
+Hamilton finished 2001-02 with a 10-9 record after it went 2-16 the season before.
 The Continentals finished third in the Conroy Division at the 2002 CSA Team Championships and was second in 2003.

-Prior to his arrival at Hamilton, King served as assistant coach for men's and women's squash, and was the men's tennis coach at Vassar College.
+Prior to his arrival at Hamilton, King served as assistant men's and women's squash coach and head men's tennis coach at Vassar College.
 He also coached tennis at Marist College and was racquets director at Poughkeepsie Tennis Club.

-King played varsity squash, tennis and soccer at Williams.
-He was the squash team captain for two seasons.
+King played varsity squash, tennis and soccer at Williams where he was the squash team captain for two seasons.
 When King was a senior, Williams posted a 20-2 record and was ranked third in the nation.
 He graduated with a degree in political science and American studies.
-King earned his master's in sociology of sport from Skidmore College.
+King earned his master's degree in sociology of sport from Skidmore College.